Washington DC Open: History

 The tournament was first held on the men's tour in 1969, known as the Washington Star International from 1969 to 1981, the Sovran Bank Classic from 1982 to 1992, the Newsweek Tennis Classic in 1993, the Legg Mason Tennis Classic from 1994 to 2011, and the Citi Open from 2012 to 2022.
 Competition was held on outdoor clay courts until 1986 when it switched to the current hard courts.
-Co-founders John A Harris and Donald Dell, founder of ProServ International, have since remained closely involved.
+Co-founders John A. Harris and Donald Dell, founder of ProServ International, have since remained closely involved.
 The location of the event in Washington, D.C., was chosen at the urging of Arthur Ashe, an early supporter.

 The women's event was first held in 2011 in College Park, Maryland, as the Citi Open, and for the 2012 season, the ATP and WTA decided to merge their Maryland and Washington spots into a joint tournament, with the women's event moving to the William H.G.
-FitzGerald Tennis Center, and Citi replacing Legg Mason as title sponsor of the joint event.
+FitzGerald Tennis Center, and Citigroup replacing Legg Mason as title sponsor of the joint event.

 In 2015, the Washington Open dropped out of the US Open Series because of disagreements with ESPN, which that year took over broadcast rights to the US Open and US Open Series events.
-ESPN would not commit to air more than four hours of the tournament on its ESPN2 network; the remainer would be relegated to ESPN3 online streaming.
-(In 2014, coverage was split between ESPN and Tennis Channel.)
-Donald Dell criticized ESPN for using ESPN3 to acquire sports rights without any intent to broadcast them on television: "If you're running a tournament, and it's $2 million, and sponsorship money in the $6 million-to-$8 million range, you've got sponsors that don't want to be having only four or six hours on television."
-Citi Open organizers withdrew from the US Open Series so it could establish a new broadcast rights agreement with Tennis Channel.
-The four-year, $2.1 million deal included funding for additional amenities and 171 hours of television coverage.
+ESPN would only commit to airing four hours of coverage from the tournament on ESPN2, with the rest relegated to streaming on ESPN3; by contrast, coverage had been split between ESPN2 and Tennis Channel in 2014.
+Donald Dell criticized ESPN for using ESPN3 to acquire sports rights without any intent to broadcast them on linear television, arguing that "if you're running a tournament, and it's $2 million, and sponsorship money in the $6 million-to-$8 million range, you've got sponsors that don't want to be having only four or six hours on television."
+A four-year, $2.1 million agreement was reached with Tennis Channel, promising 171 hours of television coverage.
+The broadcast revenue was also used to fund additional amenities at the tournament venue.